Table of contents

 Channel strategy frameworks

 There are a lot of channel strategy frameworks out there.
-Below, we’ve highlighted one of the most widely used and impactful approaches:
+Below, we’ve highlighted the most widely used and impactful approaches:

-• Low ARPU: If your business has a low ARPU, you’ll need to focus on low-cost acquisition channels like virality, organic content, or community-driven growth.
+- Low ARPU: Focus on low-cost acquisition channels like virality, organic content, or community-driven growth.

-• High ARPU: If your ARPU is high, you can justify investing in higher-cost channels like outbound sales, account-based marketing (ABM), or paid advertising.
+- High ARPU: You can justify investing in higher-cost channels like outbound sales, account-based marketing (ABM), or paid advertising.

-By aligning your channel strategy with your ARPU and CAC dynamics, you can create a sustainable and scalable approach to customer acquisition that fits your business model.
+By aligning your channel strategy with your ARPU and CAC dynamics, you can create a sustainable and scalable approach to customer acquisition.

 Product channel fit refers to the alignment between your product and the distribution channels used to reach customers.
 The core idea is simple: products should be designed to fit with channels, not the other way around.